-[00:46:47] Jeffrey Sutton: ... it's very much a part of the civil rights movement, that police officers were using very vague criminal laws and enforcing them in race-based and in other ways that are really quite unseemly, and at the time, I remember thinking, "Boy, I'm happy with the outcome, but where did this come from?"
-Well, sure enough, Justice Scalia first and now Justice Gorsuch are the leaders on the court in revitalizing this vagueness doctrine.
-And to me it's a great illustration of his libertarian roots, and it's-they've worn quite well.
-They're really consequential decisions and that all ...
-I'm pretty confident-Judge McKeown knows this better than I do-but I think this mainly started with Justice Douglas' opinions.
+[00:45:59] Judge Sutton: But if I'm gonna say I might've written Griswold differently, even if I think its outcome can be defended, I do wanna acknowledge an area where I think he's been quite vindicated.
+And I remember being a skeptic of these decisions in in law school.
+I think he wrote some of the early vagueness cases.
+So these criminal laws-It's very much a part of the Civil Rights Movement, that police officers were using very vague criminal laws and enforcing them in race-based, and in other ways that were really quite unseemly.
+And at the time, I remember thinking, "Boy, you know, I'm happy with the outcome, but where did this come from?"
+Well, sure enough, Justice Scalia first, and now Justice Gorsuch, are the leaders on the court in revitalizing this vagueness doctrine.
+And you know, to me, it's a great illustration of his libertarian roots, and they've worn quite well.
+They're really consequential decisions.
+And I'm pretty confident-Judge McKeown knows this better than I do-but I think this mainly started with Justice Douglas opinions.

-[00:47:34] M. Margaret McKeown: Yeah, I think that's true, and it's interesting because what you just say really reflects how the Court goes in different waves and periods of the Court.
+[00:47:07] Judge McKeown: Yep, I think that's true, and it's interesting because what you just say really reflects how the court goes in different waves and periods of the court.
 So he writes Griswold v.
-Connecticut, it's a 7-2 decision, then, of course, we have some dismantling of it, but then we have the vagueness issues, which then come to somewhat of a standstill and then get rejuvenated here in the current Court.
-So because the Court itself does not have a static membership and because there's a lot of overlap, we have to remember, he was there from 1939 to 1975, very consequential periods for the Court.
-So it's interesting, as you say, to have a look back and see if there were some things where he was the catalyst.
+Connecticut.
+It's a 7-2 decision.
+Then, of course, we have some dismantling of it.
+But then we have the vagueness issues, which then come to somewhat of a standstill, and then get rejuvenated here in the current court.
+So because the Court itself does not have a static membership, and because there's a lot of overlap-we have to remember, he was there from 1939 to 1975, very consequential periods for the court.
+So it's interesting, as you say, to have a look back and, and see if there were some things where he was the catalyst.

-[00:48:21] Jeffrey Rosen: Judge Sutton, do you have a favorite Douglas opinion [laughing]?
+[00:47:54] Jeffrey Rosen: Judge Sutton, do you have a favorite Douglas opinion?

-[00:48:24] Jeffrey Sutton: Oh, boy.
-I'm not sure I agree with the vagueness decisions, but I do think they're quite consequential and I must say, I've come around to them.
-I think I was judging the vagueness decisions by the author, which is ... this is just what Judge McKeown has done.
-She's made me look at him in a different light.
-I saw him as the epitome of the legal realist movement of, you know, "We're not even-

-[00:48:48] Jeffrey Sutton: ...gonna try to do law, it's all policy anyway, and any way to get where we want, we should go," and sometimes he looked a little bit like a caricature of that, but, lo and behold, his skepticism of agencies, his skepticism of vague criminal laws, has taken root, and even if the right to privacy, as the right to privacy is a little complicated, I'm pretty confident the current Court would never revisit Griswold.
-I mean, I ... the current Court, in Ramos, they just, you know, the jury unanimity decision-
+[00:47:57] Judge Sutton: Oh, boy.
+I'm not sure I agree with the vagueness decisions, but I do think they're quite consequential.
+And, I must say, I've come around to them.
+And I think I was judging the vagueness decisions by the author, which is ... this is just what Judge McKeown has done.
+She's made me look at me in a different light.
+I saw him as the epitome of the legal realist movement, of, you know, we're not even gonna try to do law.
+It's all policy anyway.
+And, you know, any way to get what we want, we should go.
+And sometimes he looked a little bit like a caricature of that.
+But lo and behold, his skepticism of agencies, his skepticism of vague criminal laws, has taken root.
+And even if the right to privacy is a little complicated, I'm pretty confident the current court would never revisit Griswold.
+I mean, the current court in Ramos, the jury unanimity decision is very similar.
+There were two outlier states.
+It was Oregon and Louisiana that did not require jury unanimity in a criminal case.
+Lo and behold, they struck...
+That's a very similar situation.